belinghy/paper-lineage/README.md

 ## Data & Contribution

 The data is manually curated and stored as a [JSON file](https://github.com/belinghy/paper-lineage/blob/main/lineage.json).
-Please make a pull request if you would like to contribute, or open an issue to request for papers.
+Please contribute by making a pull request, or open an issue to request for papers.

 Before making a pull request, please make sure to read the following guidelines for creating lineage trees.